 £300,000 was the actual construction cost of St. Eunan’s Cathedral.
 Laying the cornerstone of the Cathedral was marked by the words of Bishop O’Connell in his speech in September 1891.
 In his speech, he wondered how the relationship was between real religious education and constructing a cathedral.
 He also insisted that the Cathedral wouldn’t distract the attention from the urgent projects on education, society, or industry.

 The Cathedral aimed at improving the people’s ideals, lifting their spirits, recalling pleasant memories, and enriching their souls with the Christian manliness, bravery, wisdom and nobility.
 He also said that for the sake of keeping such a beautiful spirit, a stone would be brought from the fallen shrines to be placed there.
 Not only does the Cathedral promote ancient history, but also beliefs and sincerity.
 The Cathedral was later restored in 1985 with a budget of half a million pounds.

 The Cathedral’s design was created by William Hague, a renowned church architect, and it was constructed using white Mountcharles stone.
 During the first five years of the project, James McClay from Strabane was the building contractor.
 Coming from Belfast, Messrs Purdy and Millard were responsible for the carving process as carving contractors.

 Nature played a role in placing the altar at the east part of the church due to geological factors of the site.

-The Parochial House in Letterkenny present two wonderful books talking in detail about the Cathedral.
+The Parochial House in Letterkenny presents two wonderful books talking in detail about the Cathedral.
 The first was published in 1989, entitled Saint Eunan’s Cathedral, Letterkenny, and the second was published in 2001, entitled Cathedral of S.S.
 Eunan and Columba, Letterkenny, Co.
 Donegal.